andrewdenty/blog/_posts/2020-07-10-why-macos-big-sur-is-flatter-than-ever.markdown

 > "We wanted consistency throughout the ecosystem so users can move fluidly between their Apple devices, but we also love that Mac icons have a deep history and a distinct look and feel.
 So we retained many of the highly crafted details and th playful elements that make Mac icons unique"

-It’s also worth remembering that in many places the icons in macOS are simpler than before as Apple is porting its symbol library from iOS.
-This means that in many places, existing detailed icons have become simple, monochrome 2D symbols.
+It’s also worth remembering that in many places the icons in macOS are simpler than before as Apple is porting its unified language of symbols from iOS.
+This means that in many places, existing detailed icons have become simple, monochrome 2D icons.

 [![Icons in Podcast app's preferences]({{site.baseurl}}/assets/img/macos-new-ui/apple-music-podcasts/5-podcasts-preferences-macos-catalina-big-sur-comparison.png)]({{site.baseurl}}/assets/img/macos-new-ui/apple-music-podcasts/5-podcasts-preferences-macos-catalina-big-sur-comparison.png)

 ### Big Sur is flatter than ever

 This may surprise a few people, but if you look at the user interfaces in macOS Big Sur and compare it to the current release Catalina you won’t see richer shading and detailing.
+Also, while macOS Big Sur uses transparency, and shadows to create the impression of layers in the UI, this isn't a new thing for macOS.

 Actually, you’ll see a lot of the detail, texture and shadows have been removed.
 As a whole, macOS Big Sur’s interface is cleaner and more minimalist than ever.
 One of the aspects I’ve noticed most is there tends to be less contrast between UI elements.
 Apple has also completely dropped the aluminium inspired window chromes which can be traced back to Quicktime in the 1990s.